 Purple Kush – gives you an experience of initial disorientation followed by a numbing and calming sensation.

-OG Shark – this strain has set high standards with its impressive THC content and earthy and pungent aroma.
+OG Shark – this strain has set high standards with its earthy and pungent aroma.

 Bubble Gum – delicious and bubble-gum candy like flavor which will make you feel euphoric.

-Sour Diesel – is a purely cerebral high strain.
-Experience of dreamy, energized, and relaxed cerebral effect.
+Sour Diesel – users experience a dreamy, energized, and relaxed cerebral effect.